- About the Doha Film Festival

 - The storyline is primarily set in or centred around Qatar.

-- Compliance with Entry Rules & Regulations and Release & Agreement
+- Compliance with Entry Rules and Regulations and Release and Agreement

 - Entry Eligibility and Requirements

-To be eligible for consideration, all entrants must fully comply with these Entry Rules & Regulations, including adherence to submission deadlines and the provision of all required materials and documentation for both entry and selected films.a.- Grant the Festival (and the Institute) the right to screen the film during the Festival;
+To be eligible for consideration, all entrants must fully comply with these Entry Rules and Regulations, including adherence to submission deadlines and the provision of all required materials and documentation for both entry and selected films.- Grant the Festival and the Institute the right to screen the film during the Festival;

 - Warrant that the entrant holds all rights required to exhibit the film at the Festival; and